Ayush8087/Hearly/README.md

-# MusicHub
+# Hearly

-MusicHub is a web music app built using Next.js 14, App Router, and an unofficial music API.
+Hearly is a web music app built using Next.js 14, App Router, and an unofficial music API.
 The user interface is styled with Tailwind CSS.

 <br/>